manya28/DATA-512-Assignments/data-512-homework_2/README.md

    - `quality_labels.json` will be created containing article quality labels.
    - `wp_countries-no_match.txt` will list countries without matching population data and is found in datasets folder.
    - `wp_politicians_by_country.csv` will be generated as the final merged dataset and is found in datasets folder.

 ---

+## Research Implications

+Through the course of this project, I have learned that One of your paragraphs should reflect on what you have learned, what you found, what (if anything) surprised you about your findings, and/or what theories you have about why any biases might exist (if you find they exist).

+---